vivi77/ECS/README.md

   * Access to the class ID can be done through a method or a call to a static member function.
 So the ID will probably be a global or a static member variable.

+    *NOTE: Be careful Systems have a different way to get their ID than Components and Events because they need to be reloadable.
+So exported global or static member class should be avoided.*
   * Your IDGenerator will *PROBABLY* need to be a **shared library**.
-If it is not in a shared library then the data of the IDGenerator will be different everywhere this class use.
+If it is not in a shared library then the IDGenerator will be duplicated directly in the code of your shared library and so the ID that your Systems will get will be the first one that give a newly created IDGenerator.

 ### Alternative